Shop injury claims help people who suffer injuries in stores due to unsafe conditions such as wet floors, damaged shelves, or poor maintenance.

 Common examples include:

-- Slips and trips due to unmarked spills or uneven flooring
+- Slips and trips caused by unmarked spills or uneven flooring

 - Falling stock from shelves or displays